If you are an unhappy Windows user, you might be wondering should I switch to Linux?

 3. Compatible with lower end hardware

 A good reason why you have been running Windows XP for such a long time could be hardware constraints.
-Upgrading to Windows 7 or 8 requires at least 1GB of RAM.
-Running Windows 7/8 on the minimum configuration will be a real painful experience as it will be extremely slow and almost unusable.
+Windows 7, 8 and 10 require at least 1GB of RAM.
+Running Windows 7/8/10 on the minimum configuration will be a real painful experience as it will be extremely slow and almost unusable.
 And if your system configuration doesn’t meet the minimum criteria you will have no option other than buying a new PC.

 4. Ease of use